ISRAELISM

 Features Peter Beinart, Jeremy Ben-Ami and Noam Chomsky, Cornel West, Simone Zimmerman, Abraham Foxman.

-Location: Davis Lecture Theatre, Watts Street, Whanganui 4500
+Location: Davis Lecture Theatre, Watt Street, Whanganui 4500

 Watch the trailer here.